Soumyaree/C-polynomials/README.md

 ## Procedure / How It Works

-1. Prepare Polynomials:
-    Random or predefined polynomials are generated.
+1. Random or predefined polynomials are generated.
 Polynomials are stored in double precision.

-2. Run the Algorithms:
-    main.c is the driver.
+2. main.c is the driver.
 Each multiplication algorithm is implemented in its respective .c / .h file.

 3. High-Precision Comparison:
     MPFR-based naive multiplication is called via a dedicated MPFR module.